MattDWillson/Yen-Forecast-Machine-Learning-Algorithm/README.md

 ## Autoregressive Models (AR)
 1) Past values are used to predict future values.
-2) Therefor assumes the same decree of autocorrelation.
+2) Therefore assumes the same degree of autocorrelation.
 3) An ARMA model may have one significant lag, or it may have multiple.

 ## Secondary AR Model